 Information regarding the cost of tuition and fees can be found on the Bloomberg School's Tuition & Fees page.

-Questions about application/admissions procedures should be directed to the BSPH Admissions Office.
+Please direct questions about application and admissions procedures to the BSPH Admissions Office.

-For additional information about the program, see the following: www.genome.gov/gctp
+For additional information about the program, please visit: www.genome.gov/gctp.